touscool10/calendar-with-reminder-angular-project/README.md

 The goal of this PROJECT is to create a demo calendar application using Angular WITHOUT using a `calendar` library.

 ## Instructions
-Run `npm install` to install all the dependencies of the project After that Run `npm run start` for a dev server and navigate to `http://localhost:4200/`
+Run `npm install` to install all the dependencies of the project.

+After that Run `npm run start` for a dev server and navigate to `http://localhost:4200/`

 ## What I could improve on the code given more time

 -- Properly handle overflow when multiple reminders appear on the same date.

--- Create a backend server on Nodejs to persits the events -- Improve the UI / UX
+-- Create a backend server on Nodejs to persits the events.

+-- Improve the UI / UX.